computationalmedia/semstyle/README.md

 Code and models for learning to generate stylized image captions from unaligned text.

-[A list of semstyle results](https://almath123.github.io/semstyle_examples/) on MSCOCO images can be found here.
+[A full list of semstyle results](https://almath123.github.io/semstyle_examples/) on MSCOCO images can be found here.

 A pytorch rewrite of SemStyle is included in "./code".